ryantd42/NY-Legislative-Git/2023/S3100A-2023/bill.md

   January 27, 2023
   ___________

- Introduced  by  Sen.  RYAN  --  read twice and ordered printed, and when printed to be committed to the Committee on Labor
+ Introduced  by  Sens.
+RYAN,  JACKSON,  MAYER  -- read twice and ordered printed, and when printed to be committed to the Committee on Labor -- reported favorably from said committee, ordered to  first  and  second report,  ordered  to  a  third reading, amended and ordered reprinted, retaining its place in the order of third reading

  AN ACT to amend the labor law, in relation  to  prohibiting  non-compete agreements and certain restrictive covenants